Membership problems in braid groups and Artin groups: Introduction

 Algorithmic problems are of central importance in the study of braid groups, and more generally of Artin groups.
 For braid groups, the word and conjugacy problems are both decidable, and they have been studied extensively from many different viewpoints in numerous important papers; see e.g. \cite{artin1947theory, birman1998new, dehornoy1997fast, elrifai1994algorithms, garside1969braid, garber2002new, gonzalez2014twisted }.
 For more background on braid groups, including the history and motivation for their study, including connections with representation theory, algebraic geometry and topology, and mathematical physics, we refer the reader to the book \cite{kassel2008braid}.

-Artin groups, which are a natural generalization of braid groups closely related to Coxeter groups, first appeared in the literature in the papers \cite{deligne1972immeubles,brieskorn1972artin}.
+Artin groups, which are a natural generalization of braid groups closely related to Coxeter groups, first appeared in the literature in the papers \cite{deligne1972immeubles,brieskorn1972artin}, in which the word problem is also considered.
 Even after fifty years of intensive study, Artin groups remain a highly mysterious class and in general very little is known about the algorithmic properties of Artin groups; see e.g. the survey articles \cite{Birman1974, godelle2012basic} and \cite{mccammond2017mysterious}.
 In particular, both the word and conjugacy problems remain open in general for Artin groups.
 A lot of work has been done in this area, and it continues to be a highly active area of research.
-Finite type Artin groups (which includes all braid groups) have nice algorithmic properties e.g. they are biautomatic \cite{ charney1992artin, charney1995geodesic } which gives efficient solutions to the word and conjugacy problems in these cases.
-Other papers on Artin groups and their algorithmic properties include e.g. \cite{ brady2000three, Crisp2009, haettel2023new, Hermiller1999, huang2020large, holt2015conjugacy, holt2013shortlex, holt2012artin, mccammond2017artin }.
+It is also known that finite type Artin groups (which includes all braid groups) have nice algorithmic properties, and in particular have decidable word and conjugacy problem \cite{deligne1972immeubles,brieskorn1972artin}; it is also known that they are biautomatic \cite{ charney1992artin, charney1995geodesic } which gives very efficient solutions to the word and conjugacy problems in these cases.
+Additional work on the word and conjugacy problems in finite type Artin groups include \cite{BirmanKoLee1998, BirmanGebhardt2007, BirmanGebhardt2007b, BirmanGebhardt2008, GebhardtGonzalez2010, GebhardtGonzalez2010b}.
+Other papers on Artin groups and their algorithmic properties include e.g. \cite{ brady2000three, Crisp2009, haettel2023new, Hermiller1999, huang2020large, holt2015conjugacy, holt2013shortlex, holt2012artin, mccammond2017artin, Picantin2001 }; for some recent progress, we also refer the reader to \cite{BlascoGarcia2022, BlascoGarciaCumplidoHoltMorrisWrightRees2024, blasco2022word} and references therein.
 Finitely generated submonoids of Artin groups play an important part in the study of their structure.
 Paris \cite{paris2002artin} proved that the positive submonoid, called the Artin monoid, naturally embeds in its Artin group.
 For some particular classes of Artin groups (e.g. those of spherical type) information about the Artin monoid can be used to understand the Artin group.
 Artin monoids have been studied e.g. in \cite{brieskorn1972artin, boyd2024artin, michel1999note}.
 For Artin groups in general there is currently no known way to translate information from the Artin monoid to the Artin group; see the introduction of \cite{boyd2024artin} for further discussion of this.

 When studying finitely generated submonoids of Artin groups certain natural algorithmic problems naturally arise.
 The most fundamental of these is the \textit{membership problem}, which given a finitely generated submonoid of the group asks whether there is an algorithm that, given an element of the group (as a word over the generators), can decide whether that element belongs to the submonoid.
 This generalizes the subgroup membership problem, also sometimes called the generalized word problem, which asks about deciding membership in a finitely generated subgroup.